Bitter Gourd (Karela): Uses, Health Benefits, Side Effects

 Moreover, it is also useful in protecting the skin from harmful UV rays, treating eczema and psoriasis, and reducing acne and blemishes from the skin.

 Studies conducted on rabbits proved the effect of skin creams enriched with extracts of bitter melon on wounds.
-Those rabbits, who received this cream treatment, had experienced improved and accelerated wound healing (13).
+Those rabbits, who received this cream treatment experienced improved and accelerated wound healing (13).

 The peel of bitter melon has the significant potential to prevent skin cancers.
 Cancer studies conducted on mice revealed that bitter melon extracts had improved the quality of life and life span of mice (8).